-Note: State regulations require that trainees who see clients as family therapists in the community be enrolled in a university practicum course.
-For this program, qualifying courses include EPC 659B, 659P, 659Q and 659R.
-For students who continue to see clients after their required fieldwork courses are completed for the degree, EPC 690 Advanced Fieldwork and Professional Development, is required by the Board of Behavior Science.
-Students must be enrolled in one of these courses to legally see clients as a marriage and family therapy trainee for each and every semester during which clients are seen, including summers, until they have received their degree.
+Note: State regulations require that trainees who continue to see clients at a field placement when not enrolled in EPC 659B, 659P or 659Q register for EPC 690: Advanced Fieldwork and Professional Development for each and every semester during which clients are seen, including summers, until they have received their degree.
 This requirement applies even if the student has received an incomplete during another semester and/or is seeing clients after finishing the minimum fieldwork requirements.

 5. Culminating Experience (3-6 units)

-*Note: The majority of students require two semesters (6 units) to complete their culminating experience.
+Note: The majority of students require two semesters to complete their culminating experience.

 C. Online and Hybrid Courses